5 Factors to Ensure Successful Business Strategy Implementation

 There is a large volume of knowledge supporting this idea.
 One that comes to mind is from Prosci’s benchmarking study from 2009.
 Key findings illustrate the importance of active sponsorship from senior leaders when implementing a new strategy:

-- When asked to identify the top contributor to success of their change, participants identified active and visible executive sponsorship as number one on the list.
+- When asked to identify the top contributor to the success of their change, participants identified active and visible executive sponsorship as number one on the list.

 - Ineffective change sponsorship from senior leaders was identified as the biggest obstacle to success.